apache/skywalking/docs/en/concepts-and-designs/scope-definitions.md

 ### SCOPE `DatabaseAccess`

-This calculates the metrics data from each request of cache system.
+This calculates the metrics data from each request of database.

 | Name | Remarks | Group Key | Type |
 |---|---|---|---|